Virtualization With Xen and KVM

 This section gives instructions for adding a bootstrap script to an existing AutoYaST profile.

-For more information about creating a bootstrap script, see Register Clients with a Bootstrap Script.
+For more information about creating a bootstrap script, see Register Clients With a Bootstrap Script.
 For instructions on how to do this for Kickstart, refer to the Red Hat documentation for your installation.

 -